 Serve with Blueberry Syrup, with eggs or with the meat of your choice or let them stand alone.
 Enjoy with your morning cup of coffee sweetened with stevia and a bit of heavy cream!
 With a breakfast like this, there is no way you can have a bad day!
 (If it were only that simple).

 - 1/2 cup ricotta cheese

-- Preheat waffle iron.
+Preheat waffle maker.
+Be sure to grease waffle maker with desired fat (or spray).
 If no waffle iron is available, recipe can also be used for fluffy pancakes.